cloclacordis/rtos-eit-digital/Module2/README.md

 ![Freehand Drawing.svg](assets/assignment2.png)

-This log provides both the period of `matrix_task` and the execution time of `communication_task`, allowing verification of deadlines and priority changes.
+> This log shows both the period of `matrix_task` and the execution time of `communication_task`, allowing verification of deadlines and priority changes.

-> **Nota bene:** According to the original assignment, `communication_task`’s priority should only be raised when its execution time exceeds **1000 ms** (and lowered when it’s below **200 ms**).
-In the sample run above, execution times never reach **1000 ms**, so we won’t see the “raise to 4” event under normal load.
-To demonstrate the priority boost, we can either simulate a longer delay in `communication_task` or *temporarily reduce* the **1000 ms** threshold for testing purposes.
+### Note on Priority Thresholds

+The 1000 ms threshold for priority boosting is intentionally high:
+- Normal execution never reaches this threshold (typical ~600 ms).
+- This ensures priority boosts only occur in exceptional cases.
+- For testing purposes, you can temporarily reduce this threshold.

 ### Pre-requisites for project building